rosmord/jsesh-documentation/README.md

  <span class='mdc'>p\*t:pt</span>
 ~~~

+## Where are the files ?

+All the files you might need to edit or copy are in `www/user/pages`.

+Some of them are called `chapter.md`, and others `docs.md`.

 ## Running a local copy of the documentation

 If you want to provide a translation for your own language, the pages are in `user/pages`.
 Look for the files ending in `.md`.
 To translate a file, simply create, at the same place, a file with the same name, but with ending `.LANG.md`, where LANG is the code for your language.
 You can ask me if you want.